superchessmachine/SuperLibraryMachine/README.md

 `faiss_metadata.pkl`).
 A sample database, `Paper_DB_Sample`, is provided under `exampleDBs/` and is used by default.

 1. Create and activate a virtual environment (recommended).
+Use Python 3.10–3.12; Python 3.13 currently requires `numpy>=2.1` which is incompatible with the published `faiss-cpu` wheels.
 2. Install dependencies: `pip install --upgrade pip && pip install -r requirements.txt` (tested on macOS 13+/Apple Silicon and Intel).
 The core requirements pin `numpy<2.0` so `faiss-cpu` avoids the `AttributeError: module 'numpy' has no attribute '_ARRAY_API'` crash seen with newer wheels.